Game Effects

 Typically, the tagline for an effect will state the Source first.
 For example: "Air Befuddle" would represent a Befuddle effect with Air as a Source.
 It could be defended against with a Ward against Air or a Resist against Air.
 You could also defend against it with a Countermagic (since it is magical in nature), whereas, a weapon delivered "Befuddle" could only be defended against with a Parry, Dodge, or Sidestep (if applicable) since it doesn't have a magical Source in the tagline.

-In addition to the five Aspects, there are two more Source taglines that are very important to know: "Kal'tov" and "Kal'inokh".
+In addition to the five magical Aspects, there are two more Source taglines that are very important to know: "Kal'tov" and "Kal'inokh".

 Declarations